 Mozambique - Market OverviewMozambique - Market Overview

+Mozambique’s economic situation had been improving until Tropical Cyclone (TC) Idai hit the central region of Mozambique and TC Kenneth hit the northern province of Cabo Delgado in March and April 2019, respectively.
+The cyclone inundated entire neighborhoods and destroyed most homes, hospitals and schools in Beira.
+Until these Cyclones hit the country, economic growth was recovering gradually and becoming broader following the crisis that hit the counrty in 2015-16.
+Transportation, electricity, communications and commercial activities were severely disrupted.
+The Government estimated emergency assistance needs and reconstruction costs at around USD 1.5 billion (10% of GDP).
+On April 19, 2019, the International Monetary Fund (IMF) approved USD 118 million for emergency assistance under the Rapid Credit Facility (RCF) in the wake up of TC Idai.
 Though one of Africa’s poorest nations, Mozambique’s annual growth rate averaged 7% over the past decade.
-In 2015, real GDP slowed to 6.2% due to a fall in commodity prices as well as floods in the north of the country and droughts in the south.
 GDP fell to 3.1% in 2017, due to an economic crisis after the discovery in 2016 of $2 billion in government-backed loans made to three state-owned defense and security companies without parliamentary approval and notification to the IMF.
-Economic growth is projected to be below 4% in 2018 but gradually rise to 8% over the next decade.
+Economic growth is projected to gradually rise to 8% over the next decade.
 GDP growth has traditionally been driven by the agriculture, construction, and financial sectors, while growth in the next decade is expected to be driven by the oil and gas industry due to the discovery of vast natural gas deposits.

 Basic Economic Statistics: